Trunk-based development

 or mainline

-Trunk-based development is a pre-requisite for a team to practice continuous integration (CI).
+Trunk-based development is a prerequisite for continuous integration (CI).
 Each time changes are pushed to the trunk

 triggers a build and a series of automated tests.
 A change that breaks your trunk

-branch must be fixed immediately before any other changes can be made - this may sound time-consuming at first, but since tests are being run at each step of the development process, bugs/regressions are encountered far less frequently in a team that practices CI.
+branch must be fixed immediately before making any other changes—this may sound time-consuming at first, but since tests are run at each step of the development process, bugs and regressions are encountered far less frequently in a team that practices CI.

 Gitflow vs. trunk-based development

-Gitflow is a branching model that creates multiple long-lived branches for different stages of the development process (e.g., feature branch, develop branch, release branch, and master branch).
+Gitflow is a branching model that creates multiple long-lived branches for different stages of the development process (for example, feature branch, develop branch, release branch, and master branch).
 Different developers use different techniques to merge/commit between these branches, adding increased complexity to the system.

-Additionally, Gitflow developers work on large, long-lived feature branches for collaboration - these feature branches can be maintained for days or even months, making the merge into the main
+Additionally, Gitflow developers work on large, long-lived feature branches for collaboration.
+These feature branches are often maintained for days or even months, making the merge into the main

 In contrast, trunk-based development uses a single shared branch (trunk